creatvie-introvert/wordweaver/README.md

 The primary goal of **WordWeaver** was to create an engaging and accessible crossword puzzle web app that combined quiz-style clues with an interactive grid.
 The project was designed to provide both entertainment and educational value, while demonstrating strong frontend development skills, user-centred design and API integration.

 **Key Objectives**
-- Deliver an intuiitive puzzle solving experience.
+- Deliver an intuitive puzzle solving experience.
 - Support a range of player abilities.
 - Integrate quiz-style clues.
 - Ensure full responsiveness.